PantelisIoannou/DNA-Replication/README.md

 ==================

-Light and modern Android DNA Replication,which can .
+Light and modern Android DNA Replication,which can produce the code for the two forked DNAS.Dna-Replication is the biological process of producing two identical replicas from one original DNA molecule.